Skip to main content

 Since 2016, the LBMC is member of the federation fo research in engineering (IngeLYSE) and joined the academic members of the Carnot Institute Engieering@Lyon, in January 2021.

 In 2019, the LBMC founded, with its partners from Canada (Québec), the associated international laboratory EVASYM (anatomo-functional evaluation of the musculoskeletal system).
+In 2025, this international laboratory was renewed for five years, with the additional participation of the Institut de Biomécanique Humaine Georges Charpak in Paris.

 Since 2017, LBMC's quality approach has been extended to all activities.

-Follow us on Facebook, LinkedIn, Twitter
+Follow us on Facebook, LinkedIn